-Mr. Gianmarco Montanari, Ms. Giancarla Branda and Ms. Paola Giannotti De Ponti are the members of FinecoBank Remuneration Committee.
+Mr. Gianmarco Montanari, Ms. Giancarla Branda and Ms. Paola Giannotti De Ponti are the members of Fineco-Bank Remuneration Committee.

 The Board of Directors verified the Administrators' independence requirements pursuant to art.
 148 TUF and art.
-2 of the Corporate Governance Code.
+2 of the Corporate Governance Code of Borsa Italiana.
 In this regard, all members of the Remuneration Committee resulted Independent Directors pursuant to art.
 148 TUF and art.
-2 of the Corporate Governance Code.
-Mr. Gianmarco Montanari, in his capacity as Chairman, coordinated the Committee meetings held in
+2 of the Corporate Governance Code of Borsa Italiana.